kontena/kontena/docs/using-kontena/authentication.md

 $ kontena master login --code <authorization_code> <https://master_url>
 ```

-It's also possible to use an access token obtained from another installation and complete the authentication without using a browser at all by using the `--token` parameter:
+It's also possible to use an access token created using another computer and complete the authentication without using a browser at all by using the `--code` parameter:

 ```
+$ kontena master token create --code
-$ kontena master login --token <access_token> <https://master_url>
+$ kontena master login --code <code> <https://master_url>
 ```

 ## Resetting the internal administrator account